Venus Vincit Omnia: Venus in Art

 Koons’ sculpture was commissioned to mark the release of a Millésime vintage 2003 Rosé and there are only 650 in existence.
 Lots of Koons’ work (like his 1980s Banality series) are known for turning banal items into high art icons, an inflatable Balloon Dog went on tour with Jay Z for example.
 Like the Roman emperors, Dom Pérignon understands the power of having Venus as a patron (as well as the fact that wine and love are a perfect pairing).
 Koons too is (in)famous for his shrewd money-making through art – earlier this year Rabbit broke the auction record for any living artist (a (w)hopping $9.1 million).

 Dom Pérignon Balloon Venus handles the weight of Venus’ history in the art world and makes her into one of Koons’ balloon series (as well as into a piece of marketing).
-However, she is also part of Koons’ exploration of Antiquity, a series which he began in 2008 and which plays with motifs from History of art.
+However, she is also part of Koons’ exploration of Antiquity, a series that he began in 2008 and which plays with motifs from the History of art.
 Koons based this commission on Venus of Willendorf, which is a Palaeolithic figurine.
-Apparently the curves of the sculpture match the curvature of the Champagne’s flavours.
+Apparently, the curves of the sculpture match the curvature of the Champagne’s flavors.